-The Semester 1 common activities will take place from 24 to 28 September 2018.
+The Semester 1 common-core activities will take place from to 23 to 28 September 2019.

-The teaching team will be offering a total of 15 different activities - please note that you can only participate in one activity per semester.
+The teaching team will be offerin different activities - please note that you can only participate in one activity per semester.
 The Semester 1 common-core activities will be presented on the first day of the semester.
 You will be given a sign-up form to complete, on which you should list four choices of activity by order of preference.

-The Semester 2 common activities will take place from 28 January to 1^{st} February 2019.
+The Semester 2 common-core activities will take place from 20 to 24 January 2020.

-Students' presence is mandatory in order to validate the Common Activities module, which counts towards the final degree.
+Students' presence is mandatory in order to validate the Common-Core Activities module, which counts towards the final degree.
 This module will be assessed in terms of skills attained (and will not be given a mark out of 20).